- Starting your application

-During your screening interview, the Home Office should also ask if you would prefer your substantive interview to be conducted by a man or woman.
-Your substantive interview is the second interview you will have with the Home Office.
-It will take place at a later date and the Home Office will ask about your claim in detail,
+During your screening interview, the Home Office should also ask if you would prefer your asylum, or ‘substantive’, interview to be conducted by a man or woman and if you will need an interpreter.
+Your asylum interview is the second interview you will have with the Home Office when you will speak about your asylum claim in detail (see below).

 Preliminary Information Questionnaire (PIQ)